-The Garden contains one of the largest species collections of California native plants.
-It includes a rich diversity of manzanitas (Arctostaphylos), California-lilacs (Ceanothus), and geophytes–plants from bulbs or corms.
+Included in the collection is a rich diversity of manzanitas (Arctostaphylos spp.), California-lilacs (Ceanothus spp.), and geophythes—plants from bulbs or corms.
 The Garden’s conservation program includes propagation of many endangered California species for reintroduction into the wild.